gotutorial/helloworld/README.md

 ## Installing Go

-In order to install Go framework follow these instructions:
+In order to install Go framework on Mac OS, follow these instructions:

-### Mac OS
 1) Create Directories
 ```
 mkdir $HOME/go